sixhobbits/coding-with-replit/manuscript/building-a-crm-app-with-nodejs-repl-it-and-mongo-db.md

 A great thing about Repl is that it makes projects public by default.
 This makes it easy to share and is great for collaboration and learning, but we have to be careful not to make our database credentials available on the open Internet.

-To solve this problem we'll be using `environment variables`, as we have done in previous tutorials.
+To solve this problem, we'll be using `environment variables`, as we have done in previous tutorials.
 We'll create a special file that Repl.it recognizes and keeps private for you, and in that file we declare variables that become part of our Repl.it development environment and are accessible in our code.

 In your Repl, create a file called `.env` by selecting “Files” in the left-hand pane and then clicking the "Add File" button.
 Note that the spelling has to be exact or the file will not be recognized.
 Add your MongoDB database username and password (not your login details to MongoDB Atlas) into the file in the below format: